sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ## Not work (IDK how to fix it):
 Bluetooth &times; (Don't use any Bluetooth Kext for fix, causes Kernel panics)

-Hibernate &times; (Really, works partially)
+Hibernate ❎✅(Really, works partially)

-Audio Card &times; (Recognize hardware as ALC283, but doesn't work, you can "fix" using USB Audio DACs)
+Audio Card ❌(Recognize hardware as ALC283, but doesn't work, you can "fix" using USB Audio DACs)

-Card Reader &times; (ACPI Problems)
+Card Reader ❌(ACPI Problems)

 ## Installation Method: